Oklahoma puts first inmate to death since 2015, but witness reports he convulsed and vomited during execution

 For the next few minutes, medical staff entered the room multiple times to wipe away and remove vomit from the still-breathing Grant, according to Snyder.
 Grant was declared unconscious by medical staff at about 4:15 pm.

-The doses of the second and third drugs used were administered a minute later, according to Snyder.
+The second and third drugs were administered a minute later, according to Snyder.

-The time of death was 4:21 p.m., local time, according to Oklahoma Corrections Communications Director Justin Wolf.
+The time of death was 4:21 p.m.
+CT, according to Oklahoma corrections spokesperson Justin Wolf.

-Grant was convicted in 2000 for first-degree murder of prison worker Gay Adams in the kitchen of the Dick Conner Correctional Facility in 1998.
+Grant was convicted in 2000 of first-degree murder for killing prison worker Gay Carter in the kitchen of the Dick Conner Correctional Facility in 1998.
+Before that killing, Grant was serving what amounted to a life sentence for several armed robbery convictions, state corrections records show.

 "Inmate Grant's execution was carried out in accordance with Oklahoma Department of Corrections' protocols and without complication," Wolf said.

-Note: Correction: An earlier version of this story gave an incorrect surname for Grant's victim.
-She was Gay Carter.